dieterich-lab/QutRNA2/README.md

 "data", "info", "logs", and "results".

 `<ANALYSIS_OUTPUT>/data/` will contain all unprocessed data used in the analysis.
-`<ANALYSIS_OUTPUT>/info/` will contain some runtime information and the used configuration files to track used parameters.
+`<ANALYSIS_OUTPUT>/info/` will contain runtime information and the configuration files used to track parameters.
 `<ANALYSIS_OUTPUT>/logs/` will contain logs for executed jobs.
 `<ANALYSIS_OUTPUT>/results/` will contain all calculations.